MIDASverse/rMIDAS/README.md

 package provides a simplified workflow for imputing and then analyzing
 data:

   - `convert()` carries out all necessary preprocessing steps
-  - `train()` constructs and trains a MIDAS imputation model.
+  - `train()` constructs and trains a MIDAS imputation model
   - `complete()` generates multiple completed datasets from the trained model
-  - `combine()` runs regression analysis across the complete data, following Rubin’s Rules.
+  - `combine()` estimates regression models on the complete data, using Rubin’s combination Rules

 **rMIDAS** is based on the Python class [MIDASpy](https://github.com/MIDASverse/MIDASpy).

 ### Efficient handling of large data

-**rMIDAS** also incorporates several features to streamline and improve the efficiency of multiple imputation analysis:
+rMIDAS also incorporates several features to streamline and improve the efficiency of multiple imputation analysis:

   - Optimisation for large datasets using `data.table` and `mltools` packages